 The sponsor makes clear that this is a professional relationship, not a personal one, and actively avoids situations and occasions that would cross that line.
 When the sponsor is a man and is sponsoring a woman, this is especially important.

 A sponsor can help you propel your career forward in ways that you'd otherwise not experience.
 For career success, consider how to find and keep a sponsor who can really help you advance.

 How to Attract a Sponsor Who Can Help You

-Are you interested in attracting a sponsor who can help you find opportunities to learn and grow in your career?
-The relationship must be mutually beneficial—not just for you.
+If you are interested in attracting a sponsor who can help you find opportunities to learn and grow in your career, the relationship must be mutually beneficial..
 Think about it: what’s in it for the sponsor?
 The sponsor takes the risks and spends the time promoting your career because your success will reflect well on the sponsor.

 And, those the sponsor influences to take you on will be grateful to the sponsor for the great find that you are.
 So, to attract and keep a sponsor, you have to show that you’re worth that risk and effort.

-To find a possible sponsor, look for opportunities to interact with those who are in more senior positions than you are with clout and power.
+To find a possible sponsor, seek opportunities to interact with those who are in more senior positions than you are with clout and power.
 Volunteer to be the one to make a presentation for your group.

 Look around for people in your family and friendship circles who have influence in the field you’re in or want to be in.
 Get involved in networking and professional groups that include people in more senior positions, in your organization or in related organizations.